10 Ways to Learn to Love Running

 “There’s a little playground over the river about a mile from my apartment,” says Boston-based runner Cassie Shortsleeve.
 “I’ll run there, stop, take out my ear buds and play the music on speaker, and do a little body-weight workout there.
 Then I’ll run back home.”
 This can also work if you run to a park, run at a track (run one lap, do 10 burpees, run another lap, do 10 push-ups, etc.) or have any pit stop that gives you space to do some strength moves.

 Whether it’s a smoothie shop for a post-workout protein shake, a bookstore you’ve been meaning to check out or a cafe to meet a friend for brunch, running to a fun location is more motivating, says Kit Fox, a runner in Emmaus, Pennsylvania.
 He suggests searching for a destination on Yelp and filtering by distance.
-If you can run 2.5 miles in 30 minutes, find a place about that far away and then plan out a safe running route.

 Even better, run without a destination with this idea from Erickson: First, decide how long you want to run for.
 Then for the first half of your run, turn down any road that looks good, paying attention to where you turn.
 At the halfway time point, turn around and follow the same route back home.
 (Alternatively, carry your smartphone with you and GPS the fastest way home.)
 You’ll discover new neighborhoods and places to check out that you never knew existed.

 You can also use Erickson’s trick (with a twist) in a city, Fox says.
 Decide how long you want to run, then don’t stop.
 Anytime you come to a red light, make a turn so you can keep running.
-After your time is up, take public transit home.
+After your time is up, walk or take public transit home.
 “It’s fun to see where you end up,” Fox says.

 Rather than sitting in a conference room to discuss a project, join your co-worker for a run or walk to go over things.
 “It’s not only productive since you’re getting stuff done, it also keeps you accountable,” Honerkamp says.
 Or do like Sari Soffer from Harrisburg, Pennsylvania, and simply run with a friend.
 “If we haven’t talked in a few days we can fill each other in, and it makes the run go by faster,” she says.